Education Northwest Launches Scholarship Program for Native Graduate Students

-Education Northwest launched a new scholarship program for Native educators at the National Indian Education Association (NIEA) convention currently underway in Portland, Oregon.
+Education Northwest launched a new scholarship program for Native educators.
 The Steven R. Nelson Native Educator Scholarship Program seeks to increase the number of Alaska Native, American Indian, Native Hawaiian, and Pacific Islander students who pursue graduate degrees that will qualify them for careers in education policy, leadership, technical assistance, or research in the Northwest region.

 The program will provide selected students with as many as three years of annually renewable scholarships.
 Awardees will receive a maximum of $5,000 each year to pursue a master’s degree in education policy, leadership, technical assistance, research, or a related field.
 As many as five scholarships per year will be awarded—one for a resident of each state in the organization’s primary service region (Alaska, Idaho, Montana, Oregon, and Washington).